How to Remember Greek Vocabulary (When Nothing Seems to Stick)

 This works, sort of.
 But there's a problem most people don't talk about: the vocabulary you're reviewing often has nothing to do with what you're actually learning.

 Think about it.
 You spend an hour in Greek class learning food vocabulary.
-You practice ordering at a restaurant, you learn the words for bread, water, coffee, the bill.
-Then you open your vocabulary app and it quizzes you on... colors.
+You practise ordering at a restaurant, you learn the words for bread, water, coffee, the bill.
+Then you open your vocabulary app and it quizzes you on... colours.
 Animals.
 Words for furniture you've never seen before.

-You're practicing, but you're not reinforcing.
-The words from class fade while you memorize random vocabulary you might never use.
+You're practising, but you're not reinforcing.
+The words from class fade while you memorise random vocabulary you might never use.

 How Memory Actually Works